Tikotin Museum of Japanese Art is one of the lesser-known attractions in Haifa. And though it is not large, we enjoyed

 Note: Usually, my posts have many photos.
 But you are not allowed to photograph inside the Tikotin museum.

-Since the Tikotin Museum is not a vast one, you can combine it with other nearby attractions for a half or even a full day getaway.
-If you are visiting with children or love animals, then Haifa Educational Zoo is a short walk from here.
+Since the Tikotin Museum is not vast, you can combine it with other nearby attractions for a half or even a full-day getaway.
+If you visit with children or love animals, Haifa Educational Zoo is a short walk from here.
 You can also walk along Louis Promenade at Yafe Nof street and get a spectacular view of Bahai Gardens and Haifa.

-We spend about two and a half hours in the museum.
+On average, we spend about two hours in the museum.
 However, a typical visit will be shorter if you do not attend workshops (or the second-floor cafeteria).
 The standard tour lasts an hour, and after the tour, you might want to revisit some of the exhibits.
-In our visits, both adults and children enjoyed and learned something new and participated in a nice children activity.
+In our visits, both adults and children enjoyed and learned something new.
 If you love art or learning new things, then I would recommend visiting the Tikotin museum.
 Moreover, join a tour and it will upgrade your visit.

-And my last tip would be combining the visit with nearby attractions for a pleasant half day experience.
+And my last tip would be to combine the visit with nearby attractions for a pleasant half-day experience.

-Have you ever been to Tikotin Museum Of Japanese Art?
+Have you ever been to the Tikotin Museum of Japanese Art?
 Tell us about your experience in the comments below.

 That’s all for today, and I’ll see you in future travels!